ursm/zellij-foreman/README.md

 # Zellij Foreman

-Zellij plugin to load Procfile like Foreman.
+A Zellij plugin to load a Procfile similar to Foreman.

 ## Usage

+To use Zellij Foreman, load the plugin with the `zellij plugin` command as shown below.
+By default, it reads a file named `Procfile` in the current directory:

 ```
 $ zellij plugin -- https://github.com/ursm/zellij-foreman/releases/download/v0.1.1/zellij-foreman.wasm
 ```

-or
+To specify a different Procfile, use the `--configuration` option to set the filename.
+The following example specifies a file named `Procfile.dev`:

 ```
 $ zellij plugin --configuration procfile=Procfile.dev -- https://github.com/ursm/zellij-foreman/releases/download/v0.1.1/zellij-foreman.wasm
 ```

+This will start the processes listed in the specified Procfile within Zellij.